-The average home is rife with air leaks and other problems that can drive up energy costs by allowing heat to move in and out of the home, causing a homeowner to run their air conditioning or heating (unnecessarily).
+The average home is rife with air leaks.
+Other problems that can drive up energy costs by allowing heat to move in and out of the home.
+This causes longer run time on air conditioning or heating units.

-* A variety of measures can be taken to improve thermal efficiency including:
+* A variety of measures taken to improve thermal efficiency including:

 – Sealing potential air leaks around doors, windows and other open points in the walls such as wiring pass-throughs.

-- Installing insulation properly to fill in spaces between walls and avoid gaps (or compressed insulation) that can allow heat to pass through the walls easily.
+– Installing insulation properly to fill in spaces between walls and avoid gaps (or compressed insulation).

-- Installing high-performance windows designed for energy-efficiency.
-These can include reflective coatings and double or triple panes with inert gas sealed between, reducing not only the amount of heat that can pass through the window but the amount of sunlight that enters the home.
+– Installing high-performance windows designed for energy-efficiency.
+These can include reflective coatings and double or triple panes with inert gas sealed between.
+This reduces not only the amount of heat that can pass through the window, but the amount of sunlight that enters the home.

 * Increased Heating/Cooling Efficiency

 When it comes to keeping your home at a comfortable temperature, passive measures such as sealing air leaks are only part of the solution to increased energy-efficiency.
-Energy-efficient solutions for heating or cooling your home as well as energy-efficient water heaters for bathing are a must to complete the package.
+Energy-efficient solutions for heating or cooling as well as energy-efficient water heaters are a must to complete the package.

 * Measures addressing the home’s mechanical systems include: